tekknolagi/isdt/lecture-notes/1-cli.md

 #### `sort`
 To sort a file or stream's lines, use `sort`.
-The default behavior is to sort lexicographically--in alphabetical order--so it will not sort numbers as you expect.
+The default behavior is to sort lexicographically---in alphabetical order---so it will not sort numbers as you expect.
 For that, you want `sort --numeric-sort`, or `sort -n`.
 It also can reverse the sorting order with `--reverse`/`-r`.